 Restricting the poor dog to always being attached to its owner by a leash, however, defeats the object of a dog park.

-Not surprising really, though, as so many Thai authorities do not seem to have the rational thought processes of their counterparts in other countries.
-It is why Thailand is so far behind on so many issues.
+Not surprising really, though, as so many Thai authorities do not seem to have the common sense of their counterparts in other countries.
+It is why Thailand is behind many other countries on so many issues.

-Needless to say, if you do not mind dragging your dog around a dog park on a leash, the new Bangkok dog park is due to open sometime towards the end of 2013 (A year?
-Really?
-To create a dog park?).
+Needless to say, if you do not mind dragging your dog around a dog park on a leash, the new Bangkok dog park is due to open sometime towards the end of 2013.

 For those who prefer to give their dogs a modicum of freedom though, you may want to consider other alternatives.